 Step 4: Obtain Insurance

 Since subcontractors are considered self-employed, they are rarely covered under the prime contractor's insurance policy and will need to obtain a number of insurance policies on their own.
 Most prime contractors require subcontractors to show proof of insurance before they are hired to perform a job.
-Insurance requirements vary, but typically subcontractors need to have worker's compensation, employer and property and general liability coverage.
+Insurance requirements vary, but typically, subcontractors need to have worker's compensation and employer, property, and general liability coverage.